usedUsername1/pioneer/README.md

 In cases where the platform does not have an actual container, a virtual container is used.

 #### Device object
 Represents an abstraction of an object.
-An object can be a network object (used for defining network IPs), a service/port object (used for defining network ports), a group object (group of network objects, port objects) and so on.
+An object can be a network object (used for defining network addresses, subnets, FQDNs), a service/port object (used for defining network ports), a group object (group of network objects, port objects) and so on.

 #### Policy